-The Commission further authorized Caltrans to program contingency projects for pre-construction development only, when appropriate, thus creating projects that address performance goals without committing SHOPP resources to construction capital and support prematurely, before the resources are actually needed.
+The Commission further authorized Caltrans to program contingency projects for pre-construction development only, when appropriate, thus creating projects that address performance goals without committing SHOPP resources to construction capital and support before the resources are needed.
+Design-Build contingency projects should be fully funded after approval of the Environmental Document and prior to the release of a Request for Qualifications.
+All other contingency projects should be fully funded in accordance with Section 52 of these guidelines prior to the request for a construction allocation.